 Lynn Swanson is hailed by many as one of the most versatile of all musicians.
 She is a sought after conductor, vocal pedagogue, clinician and organist.
 She holds the Bachelor of Music in Organ Performance from Shorter University in Rome, Georgia, and the Master of Music Education in Choral Pedagogy from the University of Kansas in Lawrence.

-In addition to her serving as Executive Associate Music Director of the William Baker Choral Foundation, Ms. Swanson also leads workshops for church choirs and community choruses as the Director of the Institute of Healthy Singing.
-Ms. Swanson is the Founder of the Northside Young Singers, the Summer Singers of Lee’s Summit (co-founder) and the Cobb Summer Singers. now named the Summer Baroque Institute.
-In June 2015 she became Music Director of the organization’s oldest Festival Singers ensemble.
-Now called the Lynn Swanson Festival Singers, the chorus was founded in 1985 as Gwinnett Festival Singers.
-Beginning in the summer of 2017, she will become the Director of the Lynn Swanson Chorale, a professional chorus slated to perform Bach's Passion According to St. John, Handel's Messiah, and a cappella works of 20th century American composers.
+In addition to creating and leading numerous Choral Foundation ensembles over the past decade, Ms. Swanson leads workshops for church choirs and community choruses as the Director of the Institute of Healthy Singing.
+Ms. Swanson is the Founder of the Northside Young Singers, the Summer Singers of Lee’s Summit (co-founder) and the Summer Baroque Institute.
+From 2015-2017 she served as Music Director of the original Festival Singers ensemble, now called the New South Festival Singers.
+She served as Executive Associate Music Director of the Choral Foundation from 2011-2017.

 Recent choral/orchestral masterworks have included Bach: Mass in B Minor, Brandenburg Concerto No. 2 in F, Cantata No. 51 “Jauchzet Gott in allen Landen,” and Magnificat; Brahms: A German Requiem; Mozart’s Solemn Vespers; Mozart: Exsultate Jubilate, Eine kleine Nachtmusik and Coronation Mass; Handel's Messiah, Dettingen Te Deum & Water Music Suite, and Israel in Egypt; Mendelssohn's Elijah; Faure’s Requiem; Schubert’s Mass in G; Haydn’s Te Deum, Beethoven’s Mass in C, Vivaldi’s Beatus Vir, in addition to Bernstein: Chichester Psalms & Missa Brevis; Her choral ensembles have been featured recently as headline performers at the Christmas Atlanta Festival, Arts International, and appear annually at the Piccolo Spoleto Festival in Charleston, South Carolina.
 Lynn plays an active and supportive role as a member of the Pro-Mozart Society of Atlanta and the Mu Phi Epsilon National Music Fraternity.